h3ct0r/DroneMagneticMapGeneratorPy/README.md

 * [Leaflet] - a opensource javascript library for maps

 ### Installation
-> Option #1: Docker - It work on my machine!
+> Option #1: Docker - It work on all machines!
 1) Clone the repo
 ```sh
 git clone https://github.com/h3ct0r/DroneMagneticMapGeneratorPy